-There are only 9 complaints about Intuit GoPayment on Ripoff Report, and the most recent is in 2013, long before the change in rates.
+There are only 10 complaints about Intuit GoPayment on Ripoff Report, and the most recent is from 2016.
 There’s another report from 2014 for Intuit Merchant Services (the previous name for Intuit’s non-mobile merchant account option).
 There is nothing for “Intuit Payments” or “QuickBooks Payments.”

 Intuit actually responds to reviews — namely the ones that relate to glitches in the app — and seems good about fixing any problems in a timely fashion.
 I’d rather see no reports of technical glitches, but that’s just unrealistic in the mobile space, especially on the Android side of things.
 It’s still frustrating for merchants, though.